openid/oid4vc-haip-sd-jwt-vc/draft-oid4vc-haip-sd-jwt-vc.md

 ## Scenarios/Business Requirements

-* Combined Issuance of SD-JWT VC and ISO mdoc
+* Combined Issuance of IETF SD-JWT VC and ISO mdoc
 * Both issuer-initiated and wallet-initiated issuance
 * eIDAS PID and (Q)EAA as defined in eIDAS ARF 1.0